alexisbalbachan/blog/_posts/2023-09-23-Pokemon-GEN-I-and-II-Link-Cable-Protocol.md

 There're **3 more bytes** before the patch section.
 I have no idea what their purpose is as any value is accepted (except 0xFE) without any visible effect in the trade.

 They don't seem to be a checksum because changing the party data won't affect their values, which remain constant throughout different trade sessions.
+They seem to change occasionally, but not in a consistent manner.

-Maybe they're some kind of hidden id.
-Different players will send different values, but those values won't ever change.
-Please let me know if you discover what are they for.
+0xFE can be sent in this section, so i'm assuming that this part doesn't need to be patched?
+Please let me know if you discover what are these bytes for.

 <hr>
 <br>